About aml

 That idea has guided my career.
 I started in short-form video at Slate, Eater, and Barron's Media Group, learning how storytelling, visuals, and social media combine to grow a brand.
 Later, at Pratt Institute, I collaborated with people from wildly different fields and began to see design as a living system where each piece strengthens the whole.

-When I moved to Philadelphia in 2018, I started freelancing (which is really just another way of saying you do everything) and really enjoyed the mix of work: one day I’d design a website or fundraising video; the next, build out a brand system or clarify a founder’s message.
+When I moved to Philadelphia in 2018, I started freelancing (which is really just another way of saying you do everything) and really enjoyed the mix of work.
 Whether it was a global foundation, local nonprofit, or small business, one truth stuck: good design isn’t a luxury, it’s a necessity.
 I’ve refined my practice around that belief.

 I create brand and website systems that are thoughtful, affordable, and sustainable.
 I also give people the tools to manage it confidently, without the cost of a full agency.
 Marketing and design can help build community, connection, and growth — or it can exclude, manipulate, and exploit.
 I choose the former, and I want to work with people who do too.